drsnyder/poky/README.md

 Poky is a work in progress.

-A key-value store built on [PostgreSQL](http://www.postgresql.org/) that speaks HTTP.
-Poky uses Clojure and the web framework Compojure to provide an HTTP head.
+Poky is a key-value store built on [PostgreSQL](http://www.postgresql.org/) that speaks HTTP.
+Poky uses Clojure and the web framework
+Compojure to provide an HTTP head.

 Experimental WIP: The [memcached](https://github.com/memcached/memcached/blob/master/doc/protocol.txt)